Buhrietoe/todo-mcp/README.md

 - **todo_read** – read‑only, idempotent.
 Returns the stored string.
 - **todo_write** – destructive, non‑idempotent.
 Requires a `content` field (string) and overwrites the stored value.

+- **Session support** – The server namespaces todo entries per client session.
+The client library automatically includes a unique session ID in each request (`req.Session.ID()`).
+If you supply a custom session ID, the server will store and retrieve todos separately for each session.
+Omit the session ID to use the shared "default" entry.

+**Example prompt**

+You are tracking tasks for this session.
+Add the following items to your todo list:

+- [ ] Buy milk
+- [ ] Call Bob

+Use the `todo_write` tool to store them.
+The session ID is `session-abc123`.

 Both tools are registered automatically in `main.go` via `getTools()`.

 ## License